HonestHacker/DSEMIL/README.md

 Then write in Terminal:
 <br><code>python3 DSEMILEngine.py sum.py</code><br>
 ... and execute this command.
 Write values of a and b and rejoice :)
+## Examples.
+See folder examples/ for more examples.